 The Plantar fascia supports about 14% of the total load in each foot and is heavily involved with the complex biomechanical process that occurs to allow normal gait to occur.

 Most of the stress of force transmission occurs at the attachment to the calcaneus, cadaver studies show that on maximal loading the force focuses on this area.

-This is known as the windlass mechanism (Hicks 1954), which helps in creating foot stiffness by drawing the arch upwards and making the long axis of the foot shorter and stiffer.?
-The theory uses the analogy of tightening the windlass of a drum to explain the complex series of events that occurs in response to force application on the plantar fascia due to its anatomical orientation.
+This is known as the windlass mechanism (Hicks 1954), which helps in creating foot stiffness by drawing the arch upwards and making the long axis of the foot shorter and stiffer.
+The theory uses the analogy of tightening the windlass of a drum to explain the complex series of events that occur in response to force application on the plantar fascia due to its anatomical orientation.

 The windlass effect is heightened by a supinatory effect caused by the combined effects of the flexor digitorum longus, flexor hallucis longus, peroneus longus and achilles tendon, further adding to the stiffness of the foot during this propulsive phase of the gait cycle.